vikingdata/articles/linux/vm/Linux_dev_under_VirtualBox_part2.md

 Setup firewall for port 3301

 * https://www.action1.com/how-to-block-or-allow-tcp-ip-port-in-windows-firewall/
-* In Windows, type in firewall in the search field and select "Firewall Network and Protection.
+    * In Windows, type in firewall in he search field and select "Windows Defender Firewall".
+    * Click on "Advanced Settings"
     * Click on Inbound rules, and select New.
     * Click port
     * Enter port 3101
     * Click Block connection
     * Select domain, private, and public
     * name it : A block mysql 3101
     * Click on finish
     * Do the same thing for port 2101
     * Label it : A block ssh 2101

 Setup port forwarding port 3101 to 3306 in db1.